JoyceJudson/ChainProfile/README.md

 - Uses `next/font` for font optimization
 - Loads the Geist font family through the default Next.js font setup
 - Ready for deployment on platforms that support Next.js

+## Requirements

+Before running the project, make sure you have one of the supported JavaScript package managers installed.

+Common options include:

+- npm
+- Yarn
+- pnpm